 Furthermore, divorce mediation typically takes less time because you get to decide when and where you will meet.
 Each party gets a more direct role in the results.
 And, in a high-asset divorce, this can truly make a profitable difference for everyone involved.

 Divorce can leave you feeling uncertain about your future and the future of your assets.
 Don’t let the stress keep you up at night.
-Contact Law Offices of Donald P. Schweitzer for compassionate counsel and for help protecting your future.
+Contact Schweitzer Law Partners for compassionate counsel and for help protecting your future.